Big Two derby: History

 The term "Big Two" did not always refer to Linfield and Glentoran.
 Up until 1949, the big two were considered to be Linfield and Belfast Celtic as they had traditionally been the most successful teams in Northern Irish football.
 Given the traditional political following of both clubs (Linfield, like Glentoran, with a mainly unionist following, and Belfast Celtic with a mainly nationalist following), sectarian violence between supporters of both clubs was common.
-This culminated with a riot on 26 December 1948 at Windsor Park that saw three Celtic players injured by Linfield supporters, including striker Jimmy Jones who sustained a broken leg.
+This culminated with a riot on 26 December 1948 at Windsor Park that saw three Celtic players injured by Linfield supporters, including striker Jimmy Jones, who sustained a broken leg.
 Belfast Celtic left the Irish League at the end of the season and Glentoran became Linfield's biggest rivals.

-Both teams are predominantly Protestant; however, Glentoran has fielded Catholic players and had Catholic fans for much of its history.
-Linfield fielded relatively few Catholic players prior to the 1980s, which led to an accusation that the club held a policy of not signing Catholic players – similar to Scottish team, Rangers.
-However, the existence of such a policy has been disputed by some, including well-known local journalist Malcolm Brodie.
-Support is traditionally split geographically with Linfield based in the south of the city and Glentoran in the east.
+Both teams are predominantly Protestant, although Glentoran fielded Catholic players and had Catholic fans for much of its history.
+Linfield fielded relatively few Catholic players before the 1980s, which led to an accusation that the club had a policy of not signing Catholic players similar to Scottish team Rangers.
+The existence of such a policy has been disputed by some, including well-known local journalist Malcolm Brodie.
+Support is split geographically, with Linfield based in the south of the city and Glentoran in the east.
 Although both based in Belfast, they are separated by the River Lagan and are in two different counties.
 Linfield is based in County Antrim and Glentoran is based in County Down, although Glentoran and other County Down-based sides compete in the County Antrim Shield.

 The first game of which there is any record between Linfield and Glentoran took place on 1 October 1887.
 A friendly match played at King's Field, Westbourne in Ballymacarrett was won 3–1 by Linfield (then known as Linfield Athletic), with goalscorers Torrans (2) and Vance, and Glentoran's goalscorer unknown.
 The two teams played each other competitively for the first time in the inaugural Irish League season, with Linfield winning 7–0 at Musgrave Park on 18 October 1890, and 6–0 at Ulsterville Avenue on 21 March 1891.
 The first game at The Oval took place on 8 October 1892, and the first game at Windsor Park on 2 September 1905.
-Linfield previously played at a ground in Ulsterville Avenue, Belfast, before moving to Windsor Park, which is situated within walking distance of their old ground.
+Linfield previously played at a ground in Ulsterville Avenue, Belfast, before moving to Windsor Park, which is within walking distance of their old ground.
 Also the home of the Northern Ireland national football team, they have played at Windsor Park ever since.